Cultural depictions of ravens: Greco-Roman antiquity

 In Greek mythology, ravens are associated with Apollo, the God of prophecy.
-They are said to be a symbol of bad luck, and were the gods’ messengers in the mortal world.
-According to the mythological narration, Apollo sent a white raven, or crow in some versions to spy on his lover, Coronis.
-When the raven brought back the news that Coronis had been unfaithful to him, Apollo scorched the raven in his fury, turning the animal's feathers black.
+They are said to be a symbol of bad luck, and were the gods' messengers in the mortal world.
+According to the mythological narration, the god Apollo once tasked a white raven to spy on his pregnant lover, Coronis.
+When the raven brought back the news that Coronis had been unfaithful to him, Apollo scorched the raven in his fury, turning the bird's feathers black.
+In some versions, the raven had once been a man named Lycius who was transformed into a white raven by Apollo when savage donkeys attacked him and his family.

 According to Livy, the Roman general Marcus Valerius Corvus (c.
 370–270 BC) had a raven settle on his helmet during a combat with a gigantic Gaul, which distracted the enemy's attention by flying in his face.

 Hebrew Bible and Judaism

 The raven (Hebrew: עורב; Koine Greek: κόραξ) is the first species of bird to be mentioned in the Hebrew Bible, and ravens are mentioned on numerous occasions thereafter.
 In the Book of Genesis, Noah releases a raven from the ark after the great flood to test whether the waters have receded (Gen. 8:6–7).
 According to the Law of Moses, ravens are forbidden for food (Leviticus 11:15; Deuteronomy 14:14), a fact that may have colored the perception of ravens in later sources.
 In the Book of Judges, one of the Kings of the Midianites defeated by Gideon is called "Orev" (עורב), which means "Raven".
 In the Book of Kings 17:4–6, God commands the ravens to feed the prophet Elijah.
-King Solomon is described as having hair as black as a raven in the Song of Songs 5:11.
+The male lover in Song of Songs 5:11 is described as having hair as black as a raven.
 Ravens are an example of God's gracious provision for all His creatures in Psalm 147:9 and Job 38:41.
 (In the New Testament as well, ravens are used by Jesus as an illustration of God's provision in Luke 12:24.)

 Philo of Alexandria (first century AD), who interpreted the Bible allegorically, stated that Noah's raven was a symbol of vice, whereas the dove was a symbol of virtue (Questions and Answers on Genesis 2:38).